Summary of Qualifications

 San Jose State University Research Foundation, San Jose, California (Remote)

 - Assisted on IMLS grant-funded project which looked at use of text message reference services.

 - Assisted in conducting focus groups of teen patrons, Co-wrote three papers.
 Lead author on a book chapter about the history of collaborative virtual reference service.

 California Academy of Sciences Naturalist Center, San Francisco, California

-- Presented programs to audiences of all ages, ranging in size from 5-30 people.
+- Presented programs (story time, specimen talks, and an information literacy program for staff and docents) to audiences of all ages, ranging in size from 5-30 people.

 Regional Administrator, October 2000 to July 2010

 Real Food Company, San Francisco, California